Table of Contents

-In this article, we’ll teach you the best way to teach yoga online by exploring the steps you need to take, and the equipment you’ll need.
-We’ll walk through common pitfalls, and cover strategies others have used to successfully digitize their studios.
+In this article, we’ll help you discover the best tips and tricks for teaching yoga online, which includes creating the online content and gaining some traction through marketing!
+We’ll also walk through common pitfalls, and go over strategies that others have used to successfully digitize their studios.

 Online courses allow you to teach more people, and your earning potential is virtually uncapped.

-Traditional yoga studios are limited to reaching a fraction of the overall Yoga market, since they can only serve people living in their local area and they can usually only fill a studio with 20 or 60 students at a time.
+Traditional yoga studios are limited to reaching a fraction of the overall yoga market, since they can only serve people living in their local area and they can usually only fill a studio with 20 or 60 students at a time.
 Teaching online, you’re not limited by how many students you have in a class or where they live – you can serve a global market.

-The beauty of digital products is that they can be consumed anywhere, any time; all you need is Wi-Fi and a digital device!
+The beauty of digital products is that they can be consumed anywhere at any time.
+All you need is Wi-Fi and a digital device!

-If you’re complementing live classes with pre-recorded classes on Thinkific, you can teach Yoga in your sleep (literally).
+If you’re complementing live classes with pre-recorded classes on Thinkific, you can teach yoga in your sleep (literally).
 Running asynchronous classes allows your students to login and access your instructional content anytime they like!

 Teaching yoga online will give you the freedom to lead a class from any remote location which means you can travel to more bucket-list locations, or in Lizzie’s case, travel less.

 Here are a few common ways yoga instructors are charging for online classes on Thinkific: